AlexSafatli/AlexSafatli.github.io/index.md

 ### Interests

-I possess a talent for the construction of web software.
+I apparently possess a talent for the construction of web software and system modelling.

 With a fairly thorough background in theoretic computer science, the following also have a place near to my heart: